mayralgr/questions-answers/questions/javaScript&timers.md

 The callback is in the queue of the Javascript event loop, ready to pass to the call stack and be executed, `but how does Javascript knows?`

-* The event loop updates its time when the timer first enter and send it to the WebApi
+* The event loop updates its time when the timer first enters and sends it to the WebApi
-* Take the timer with the shortest wait time, compare it with its own
+* It takes the timer with the shortest wait time and compares it with its own
-* If the time has elapsed, it queue it to the queue of callbacks
+* If the time has elapsed, it queues it to the queue of callbacks
-* Execute the callback when the call stack is empty.
+* Javascript executes the callback when the call stack is empty